Who can we use? What are they like? First of all have a look at my overview of the game as a whole.

 Warjack (Heavy/Light) – A warjack is a large magic and steam powered construct, controlled by a warcaster and which uses focus to achieve its greatest results.

 Troopers/Warriors/Units – Groups of similarly trained soldiers, which are man-sized and fill many roles.

 Assassination - Killing your opponent’s warcaster, usually early in the game by circumventing other models and defensive measures.
 This results in an immediate victory.

 (Play like a hero!
 Change the tide of battle by bullet and spell!)

 Cygnaran warjacks are potent, but typically frail.
-And given the heroic nature of the casters that power them, rarely numerous.
+And given the heroic nature of the casters that power them (read: greedy with resources), rarely numerous.
 However, there is a class of especially large warjack known as a collosal, and Cygnar’s collosal is both resource efficient and resilient, making it an excellent centrepiece to many armies.

 Finally Cygnar has many lightning, or electricity themed abilities that ignore rolling to hit, and bounce off of several models.
 This combined with superior firepower makes them a Faction which is excellent at dealing with enemy infantry models and often at shooting the enemy’s warcaster/lock early in the game.
 They rely on delaying tactics and softening up heavies with high quality firepower however, and can struggle against many harder to kill models.

 Cygnar can be an expensive Faction with the reliance on Mercenary models, customisation of armies to individual warcasters, and the purchase of the collosal warjack.

 This guy knows what I’m talking about!